 “Once I knew, I could no longer deny the fact that I was slowly killing myself.
 I took some time out and went to rehab, returned back to work and relapsed; it got a lot worse!

-“14 months ago I finally stopped drinking through a second admission to a PCP alcohol rehab this time.
+“14 months ago I finally stopped drinking through a second admission to a Rehab Today by PCP alcohol rehab this time.
 They helped me to see it was a life or death situation and I had a choice to make.
 I have not yet returned to work; the pressure, stress and expectations were always a recipe for relapse, especially in the early days of recovery.